DaveBeCoding/AESProject/README.md

 # AESProject

-Take in data that will be processed through the AES algorithm.
-Then unscamble the data to be read again.
+Take in data that will be scrambled through the AES algorithm.
+Then unscramble the data to be read again using a symmetric key.